rsheldiii/rp2040-business-card/README.md

 ![image of prototype](images/prototype.png)

-is actually my original prototype, and believe it or not, it still works!
+is my original prototype, and believe it or not, it still works!
 Prototyping is all about the loop:

 * Get to a known good state, then
 * Implement a new feature (and inevitably break the build)